 - 4 tbsp blackcurrant jelly or jam

-- 2 cloves of garlic, peeled and finely crushed
+- 2 garlic cloves, peeled and finely crushed

 - 2 tbsp cider or sherry vinegar